Dynatrace/k8s-problem-patterns/frequent-restarts/README.md

 ## Removal
 Helm uninstall will get rid of everything but the namespaces.
 Thus we need to issue a kubectl delete manually to finish the cleanup.
 > [!NOTE]
-> The `problemPatterns.namespace` will be left regardless.
+> The `faultInjection.namespace` will be left regardless.
 It is used by many of our charts, so we will not delete it.\
 > Please remove it manually when you are sure it's not needed anymore.
 ```shell
 helm uninstall frequent-restarts --namespace frequent-restarts